-As per Child Protection legislation, the school has two designated Child Protection Officers:
+As per Child Protection legislation, the school has two designated Child Protection Teachers:

-- The Principal will act as Designated Officer for Child Protection in the absence of both Mrs. Corbett and Mrs Adamson.
+- The Acting Principal, Mrs R Corbett will act as Designated Officer for Safeguarding and Child Protection in the absence of both Mrs Adamson and Ms Mawhinney.

 Children are advised to speak to one of these two teachers if, for any reason, they cannot speak to their own teacher.